 Evaluation mechanism for international research partnerships and collaboration

-Research Services have put together, with input from across the institution, a tabular scorecard to be used to ensure that prospective international research partnerships undergo a thorough and robust review prior to the University committing to them.
+Research Services has put together, with input from across the institution, a tabular scorecard to be used to ensure that prospective institutional international research partnerships undergo a thorough and robust review prior to the University committing to them.

 How the process works

 The decision to use this evaluation process will be made by the Pro-Vice-Chancellor (Research) in consultation with the divisions.

 - Any international research partnership that satisfies at least one of the following criteria will be subject to University-level evaluation:

 - the proposed international partnership is at an institutional level, or

 - there will be a material level of University investment required as an institutional contribution (direct and in-kind) to the international partnership (typically more than £500k pa), or

 - the proposed international partnership might involve the establishment of a new legal entity

 - On completion of the scorecard by a division, the Pro-Vice-Chancellor (Research will provide feedback and a recommendation on whether or not to proceed.

 - Where the recommendation is to proceed, the partnership will be taken forward subject to any further institutional governance requirements.
 Read more about support for and approval of international research collaborations and partnerships on the dedicated webpage.